itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 We didn't clearly teach the network for this pattern.
 But if we look closer, it looks like mixed patter of numbers 1 and 2.
 That is exacly hallucination.
-Basicly network create new local minimum some where between numbers 1 and 2 that looks very close two both but still non of them.
+Basically network create new local minimum some where between numbers 1 and 2 that looks very close two both but still non of them.

 For the specific input network produce the same output.
 There exists another aproach where we randomly select some of the input patterns and try to mix them.